stat4701/edav/_posts/2015-03-25-Christine-edavchartcrit-final.md

 With the above framework, we conclude although this chart is addressing its question - how does the amount of and segment proportions of solar installations compare across states? -- with the relevant data, the weaknesses in the visual representation confuse the message delivery and make it hard for the reader to correctly compare the data across states.

+****

-##Notes on preparing the data set
+###Notes on preparing the data set

 #### Our data source on solar PV data
-The following offers a glance at our data set on U.S. solar PV installations which can be downloaded from [The Open PV Project][OpenPV] -
+The following offers a glance at our data set on U.S. solar PV installations which can be downloaded from the online database of [The Open PV Project][OpenPV] -

 	  zipcode state size_kW   cost date_installed year latitude  longitude